-MABs are a type of biological therapy.
+Some monoclonal antibodies (MABs) are a type of immunotherapy.
 Monoclonal just means all one type.
 So each MAB is a lot of copies of one type of antibody.
-They are made in a laboratory.
+MABs are made in a laboratory.

 How they work

-Each monoclonal antibody recognises one particular protein.
+Each MAB recognises one particular protein.
 They work in different ways depending on the protein they are targeting.
-So different monoclonal antibodies have to be made to target different types of cancer.

 Trigger the immune system

-Some monoclonal antibodies trigger the immune system to attack and kill cancer cells.
+Some MABs trigger the immune system to attack and kill cancer cells.

 Although cancer cells are abnormal, they develop from normal cells so they can be difficult for the immune system to spot.
-Some monoclonal antibodies simply attach themselves to cancer cells, making them easier for the cells of the immune system to find them.
+Some MABs attach themselves to cancer cells, making it easier for the cells of the immune system to find them.
 This process is called antibody-dependent cell-mediated cytotoxicity or ADCC.

-Below is a short video showing how monoclonal antibodies work when they trigger the immune system.
+Below is a short video showing how MABs work when they trigger the immune system.

-Monoclonal antibodies which trigger the immune system to treat cancer
+Monoclonal antibodies (MABs) which trigger the immune system to treat cancer

-Injected monoclonal antibodies seek out cancer cell proteins.
+An injected monoclonal antibody seeks out cancer cell proteins.